Forest904/Beathub/README.md

 ## Troubleshooting

 - Missing Spotify credentials: Set `SPOTIPY_CLIENT_ID` and `SPOTIPY_CLIENT_SECRET` in `.env`
-- Lyrics not downloading: Ensure `GENIUS_ACCESS_TOKEN` is set
+- Missing lyrics: Not all sources embed lyrics.
+Setting `GENIUS_ACCESS_TOKEN` may help SpotDL fetch and embed lyrics.
 - `ffmpeg` not found: Install and ensure itâ€™s on `PATH`
 - `spotdl` not found: Installed via `requirements.txt`.
 Ensure the app runs with the same Python where dependencies were installed
 - No burner detected: Verify `cdrecord`/`wodim` is installed and accessible; try running with admin/root if required
 - Rate limits or spotDL failures: Try lowering `SPOTDL_THREADS` (e.g., `1`), ensure your own Spotify credentials are set (used by both the app and spotDL), and consider switching audio source (`SPOTDL_AUDIO_SOURCE`) if throttling persists.

-## Refactor: SpotDL Service Architecture (branch: `refactor/spotdl-service`)
+## SpotDL API Pipeline

-We are migrating from invoking the spotDL CLI via subprocess to using the SpotDL Python API directly in the backend service (no CLI).
-The goals are:
+The app now uses the SpotDL Python API directly (no CLI subprocesses).
+Goals achieved:
-- Use SpotDLâ€™s `Song` data model end-to-end for richer, consistent metadata.
+- Use SpotDL’s `Song` model for richer, consistent metadata.
-- Full configurability via `config.py` defaults and `.env` overrides; per-request options where sensible.
+- Configure via `config.py` defaults and `.env` overrides.
-- Keep the current API framework (Flask) and the existing React frontend.
-- Switch lyrics to SpotDL providers, but still save a final `.txt` per track alongside audio.
-- Keep local filesystem storage; no cloud dependencies.

-Safety and scope:
-- All work occurs on branch `refactor/spotdl-service`.
-Main remains stable until parity tests pass.
-- A feature flag will guard the new pipeline so existing behavior is not broken during the transition.
-- Requirements for the refactor path: Python 3.10â€“3.13, `ffmpeg` on PATH, and `spotdl>=4.4.2`.

-Tracking: See `TODO.md` for the phased roadmap and acceptance criteria.
+- Lyrics come via SpotDL providers and are exported to `.txt` when embedded.
+- Local filesystem storage remains the same.

 ## Development